demasj/SFTP_NEW_FILE_DOWNLOADER/README.md

 Finally, the script closes the SFTP client and transport connection.

-# Contribute
+# Instructions
-Before you can contribute to this code, you need to clone this repository and set up your local environment.
+Before you can run this code, you need to clone the repository and set up your local environment.

 ## Setting up a Virtual Environment
 A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated Python virtual environments for them.
 Here's how to set it up: